jedisct1/libhydrogen/README.md

 The documentation is maintained in the [libhydrogen wiki](https://github.com/jedisct1/libhydrogen/wiki).

 # Warning
-This is a work in progress.
+This is a work in progress; the Gimli permutation may eventually be replaced by a revised version, or a different permutation.

-The Gimli permutation may eventually be replaced by a revised version, or a different permutation.
+The legacy libhydrogen code (leveraging XChaCha20, SipHashX, Blake2SX, Curve25519) remains available in the [v0 branch](https://github.com/jedisct1/libhydrogen/tree/v0).